Lungo

 The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

 Lungo did not keep my computer awake